-If you wish to use a locker, please see Mr. Braich in the office.
+If you wish to use a locker, please see Mrs. Oppelt in the office starting the second week of school.
+If you don't need/use a locker, you do not need one assigned.

 P.E.
 Change Rooms & Theft

 The P.E. change rooms are the number one theft locations in the school.
 Do not bring money or any other items of value to P.E. classes.
 The school will not be responsible for lost or stolen valuables.
 Athletes can ask for a gym locker to be assigned to them during their season of play.
 Immediately at the end of the season they must clean out their locker and return lock to the office.